- Strength standards are strength benchmarks for different exercises based on your body weight and sex.

-Typically, though, you can get a very good snapshot of your whole-body strength by looking at your squat, bench press, and deadlift.
-If you’re strong on these three lifts, chances are good you’re strong at most lifts.
+You can usually get a good snapshot of your whole-body strength by looking at your squat, bench press, and deadlift.
+If you’re strong on these three lifts, chances are you’re strong at most lifts.

 Powerlifting strength standards are created by looking at all of the totals of all lifters in a powerlifting federation, and then ranking them based on what percentage of lifters are able to achieve different totals.

 Then, different categories are created based on these percentiles.

 For example, here’s what the strength standards are for the United States of America Powerlifting (USAPL) federation:

 If you’re wondering why these numbers seem so high, it’s because they’re powerlifting totals—the sum of your squat, bench press, and deadlift.